 What To Expect

-- Evaluation packages range from academic benchmarking to comprehensive assessments for diagnosing learning differences, including dyslexia and other challenges such as ADHD
+- Evaluation packages range from academic benchmarking to comprehensive assessments for diagnosing learning differences, including dyslexia and other challenges such as ADHD and ASD.

-- Can help answer questions, such as:
+- We can help answer questions, such as:

 - can read or play video games for hours?